BECOME PART OF THE COMMUNITY MOVEMENT TO CREATE A SUSTAINABLE ENERGY FUTURE

 If we haven’t covered your question, we’d love to do so.
 Please call us on 01803 867431 or email us: firstname.lastname@example.org

 How is the Society run?

 Totnes Renewable Energy Society is a co-operative owned by our members, with a set of rules including our aims, and we ask our membership to vote on major decisions.
 Members elect the Board, who then take the mandate from our AGMs where we set out our strategy for the coming year in order to make day to day decisions about project development, outreach, administration and all our other activities which go in to the running of the Society.
-We have monthly Board meetings with around 10 people, and weekly work sessions on Tuesdays at the Reconomy Centre in Totnes with around 5-6 people from the team.
+We have monthly Board meetings with around 10 people, and weekly work sessions on Mondays at the Reconomy Centre in Totnes with around 5-6 people from the team.
 At other times, we work from home as well as meetings, site visits, advocacy and outreach which take us far and wide.

 Who can join?

 We are a democratic society and membership is open to everyone.
 The issue of shares has been prepared in order to be accessible to all members of the community, irrespective of your economic circumstance or whether you normally engage in financial investments.

 All members, regardless of the size of their investment, have equal voting rights in determining how their local renewable energy resources are developed and managed.

 Who can invest during a Share Issue?